Michky23/alx-system_engineering-devops/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The is my project on shell permission this directory contain files that will help us to learn about shell permission
+#This is the project on shell permission
+This directory contain files that will help us learn about shell basic command